 After your first trip, check the wheel lug torque periodically for safety.
-Check the wheel lugs after winter storage, after a wheel removal, before starting a trip or following extensive braking.
-See Wheel Lug Torque Chart.
+Check the wheel lugs after winter storage, after a wheel removal, before starting a trip or following extensive braking:

 - 1. Use the correct star pattern sequence to attach the recreation vehicle wheels - 2.
 Start all nuts by hand to prevent cross threading. - 3.
 Tighten the nuts in the sequence shown. - 4.
-Tighten the lug nuts equally in stages as indicated for your recreational vehicle wheels
+Lug nuts should be tightened in two stages.
+Lugs should be started by hand, then torqued to intermediate values (Stage 1) on the chart then torqued according to the final torque values on the chart.Refer to the Wheel Lug Nut Diagram below.